Change in Internal Energy by Performing Work: Drilling in Wood

 The First Law of Thermodynamics states:\[\Delta U\,=\,W\,+\,Q,\]

 where ΔU is the internal energy change of the system, W is the work done on the system and Q the heat supplied to the system.
-It means that the change of internal energy of any thermodynamic system (that does not exchange particles with its surroundings) can be done by two ways – heat exchange and by doing work.
+It means that the change of internal energy of any thermodynamic system (that does not exchange particles with its surroundings) can be done in two ways – heat exchange and doing work.
 In our case, the work is done by the drill bit penertating the wood.
 The friction between the drill bit and wood causes the particles at the metal-wood interface to oscillate, thus increasing the temperature of both materials.

 Thermal imaging camera, wooden board (with a suitable underlay if necessary), drill or micro drill.

 Without stopping, drill a hole in the board as deep as possible, so as not to drill through it.
 Observe the point of penetration of the drill bit into the wood with a thermal imaging camera.